AngeloCoder27/ETHAVAX-PROOF-Intermediate-EVM-Course2/README.md

 ## Authors
 - @AngeloCoder27

-Based on the SCM-Starter Template from: @MetacrafterChris
+Based on the SCM-Starter Template from: [@MetacrafterChris](https://github.com/MetacrafterChris)

----

-This should provide a clear and concise README for your project.